-A substantial amount of additional course material will be posted online to a course directory http://math.ucr.edu/~res/math205C-2011 including an outline (coursetopics2011.pdf) which lists the course topics and keys them to sections of the course text.
+A substantial amount of additional course material will be posted online to a course directory http://math.ucr.edu/~res/math205A-2014 including an outline (coursetopics2014.pdf), which lists the course topics and keys them to sections of the course texts, and two sets of more or less self-contained notes for the two main parts of the course; the first part is covered in gentopnotes2014.pdf, and the second is covered in fundgp-notes.pdf.
+Some sections near the beginning of the first part will be covered fairly rapidly because most students have already studied with some version of the topics covered there, usually in an upper level undergraduate real variables course and sometimes also in an undergraduate topology course.
 Additional information on the course directory is given below.

 Contact information.
 My office is Surge 221, and it is around the corner from the Department's administrative front desk (Surge 202).
-Normally I plan to be available in my office between 2:00 and 3:00 on Mondays, and at other times by appointment.
+Office hours will be announced.
 My office telephone number is 951-827-6459 (as usual, suppress the area code from inside the 951 region, and also replace the 827 by a 2 if calling from an extension at UCR).
 Another highly recommended option is electronic mail; my full address is schultz@math.ucr.edu, and reinhard.schultz@ucr.edu is another valid address.
 Use of electronic mail is often easier than trying to play telephone tag.
 IMPORTANT: The default filters for electronic mail on the Department network are not very restrictive and sometimes there is an enormous amount of garbage in my electronic mailbox.
-Therefore I strongly recommend that you include something like Math 205C in the subject heading so that your message does not get inadvertently deleted without being read.
+Normally I have electronic mail forwarded to a web-based mailbox which has stronger spam filters; the latter might delete messages with subject lines like "urgent request" or "please help" which are frequently abused by spammers, and therefore I strongly recommend that you include something like Math 205A in the subject heading so that your message does not get inadvertently deleted without being read.
 Also, since the authors of junk messages often use only capital letters in their subject headings, this should be avoided as well.